eliasffyksen/MiniSnakes/README.md

 ![Diagram moving](imgs/snake-move.drawio.svg)

-In order to move the snake we shrink the current snake and append a new head at the next position.
+To move the snake, we shrink the current snake and append a new head at the next position.

-However, we only want to shrink the snake if we are not eating, because if we are then we want to extend the size with 1 square.
+However, we only want to shrink the snake if we are not eating, because if we are then we want to extend the size to 1 square.

 Therefore, we append an else clause on the previous if statement to shrink the snake.
-Since the snake is numbered and the last tail cell is 1 we can subtract one from every cell on the grid larger then 0.
+Since the snake is numbered and the last tail cell is 1 we can subtract one from every cell on the grid larger than 0.
 This will shrink the snake by 1 cell.

 To append the new head we need to set the next position to the value of the current position plus 1.